KDE/krdp/README.md

 will open a remote desktop session on startup and reuse that session for all RDP connections.
 Additionally, monitor selection can be done using the `--monitor` command line option.
+- Input on a high DPI screen may be offset incorrectly.
+This is due to a bug in the Remote Desktop Portal that has been fixed in the meantime.
+The fix will be released with KDE Plasma 5.27.8.